-- 18. Exhibitors may check-out animals returning home at 4:00 pm on Sunday, August 2, 2020. - 19.
-Exhibitors must remove all animals and thoroughly clean his/her pens and place waste in the designated area by 5:30 p.m. on Sunday, August 2nd.
+- 18. Exhibitors may check-out animals following the schedule and dismissing by last name at the appropriate time. - 19.
+Exhibitors must remove all animals and thoroughly clean his/her pens and place waste in the designated area by 5:30 p.m. on Sunday, August 1.
 Failure to do so will result in forfeiture of premiums. - 20.
 NOTE: We may struggle to find a market for pigs not going to Eickman's.
 Exhibitors may have to take their pigs home.